 The South Korea-born chef who was raised in Colorado and was a professional snowboarder, has built a portfolio of 15 restaurants around the world, including the Michelin-starred Dosa in Seoul.

 In the U.S., he operates Yellowtail at the Bellagio in Las Vegas in partnership with MGM.
-With the Light Group, he also operated the Japanese restaurant Kumi at Mandalay Bay there, but the group was later sold to Hakkasan Group and Kumi was closed, Back said.
+With the Light Group, he also operated the Japanese restaurant Kumi at Mandalay Bay there, but the group was later sold to Hakkasan Group and Kumi was later sold to hotel and restaurant operator SBE, Back said.

 Located in the high-end-restaurant-filled Beverly Center mall, this is a second location of ABSteak, a growth concept Back plans to multiply.

 In an interview, Back said he plans to bring locations of ABSteak to San Francisco this year and Boston in 2021.

 Back is scheduled to open both an ABSteak and his eponymous Akira Back, a Japanese concept, at a new Warren Buffet development in Dallas.